coq/coq/doc/sphinx/language/gallina-specification-language.rst

   The following character sequences are reserved keywords that cannot be used as identifiers::

-    _ Axiom CoFixpoint Definition Fixpoint Hypothesis IF Parameter Prop SProp Set Theorem Type Variable as at by cofix discriminated else end exists exists2 fix for forall fun if in lazymatch let match multimatch return then using where with
+    _ Prop SProp Set Type as at cofix else end fix for forall fun if in let match return then where with

   Note that plugins and libraries may reserve additional keywords when they are loaded.